York Medical Society: Origins

 The York Medical Society was founded in 1832, two years before the establishment of York Medical School.
-The first president, Baldwin Wake, addressed the Society at its first meeting in March 1832.
+Its first president, Baldwin Wake, addressed the society at its inaugural meeting in March 1832.

-At the time, they had no permanent premises and met first at the York dispensary, then between October 1856 and May 1874 at Mr Graham's house in Market Town, followed by three years in the Board Room at York County Hospital after Mr Graham's death and then for a brief period between 1877 and 1878 at 9 Ousegate.
-For the next two years, the York Medical Society met at the De Grey Rooms and then until 1915, they rented rooms at 1 Low Ousegate, when they moved to the current location of 23 Stonegate, the previous home of Tempest Anderson and his father W.C.
-Anderson.
+At first the society had no permanent premises.
+It met at the York dispensary, then between October 1856 and May 1874 at Mr Graham's house in Market Town.
+After Graham's death, meetings were held for three years in the board room of York County Hospital, followed by a brief period between 1877 and 1878 at 9 Ousegate.
+The society then met at the De Grey Rooms for two years, and until 1915 rented rooms at 1 Low Ousegate.
+In that year it moved to its current home at 23 Stonegate, previously occupied by Tempest Anderson and his father, W. C. Anderson.

-It developed consulting rooms and a dispensary.
+The society later developed consulting rooms and a dispensary.

-In 2003, the library and archive were moved to the Borthwick Institute.
+In 2003, its library and archive were transferred to the Borthwick Institute.